mblockelet/opentezos/docs/blockchain-basics/main-properties.md

 The original implementation from _Satoshi Nakamoto_ is in C++ and is called [_Bitcoin Core_](https://bitcoincore.org/).
 Most of the nodes of the network use this version.

-The openness of the code, the permissionless access to the network, the free software all bring intoxicating freedom and appeal to the community.
+The openness of the code, the permissionless access to the network, the free software, all bring intoxicating freedom and appeal to the community.
 Note, however, that this induces a transfer of responsibility to the user.
-The best intentions do not drive all developers in the community, and many blockchain applications are pure scams.
+Not all developers in the community have good intentions, and many blockchain applications are pure scams.
 To prevent this, we encourage users to check the sources of applications and the blockchain they use.

 ## Peer-to-Peer network and shared ledger
 Developers have a lot of power, but their code still has to be accepted and used.
 The Bitcoin P2P network, like most blockchains, has a mesh design spread all over the planet (and space[[1]](/blockchain-basics/main-properties#references)).
 The more nodes enforcing the rules, the more the protocol is distributed and secured.